 There have been three great eras of social reform/protest in the United States—the 1830s (temperance movement, abolitionism, 1st wave feminist movement), the Progressive Era (1890s-1900s), and the 1960s.
 Social movement research has shown that moral appeals were common in the 1830s, less common in the Progressive Era , and rare in the 1960s.
-The discourse of morality seems to have fallen off the radar in modern social movements.
-Appeals to morality lost their culturally unifying force as functional differentiation took over.
+The discourse of personal morality seems to have fallen off the radar in modern social movements.
+Appeals to personal morality lost their culturally unifying force as functional differentiation took over.
+Modern moral appeals target institutions rather than people.
+We hear a lot about the immorally of capitalism, the immorality of war, etc, but not the immorality of people, as was the case in the temperance movement, for example.
+Moral appeals have certainly not gone away; they are just targeted differently.

 Jeffrey Haydu and Tad Skotnicki (2016) took the movements for food reform as a case study.
 The first movement, early 19th century, talked about the morality of individuals and the nation.
 A pure natural diet was strongly associated with morality.
 Physical and moral/spiritual health were closely tied.
 But the social movements weren’t necessarily tied to religion.
 For example, Jeremy Bentham and his followers, including James Mill, saw Christianity as a great evil.
 Nonetheless, both the Benthamites and the Protestant Christian reformers were focused on moral reform.